NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 sensor3_s4
 sensor3_s5
 sensor3_s6
-Strobe: ttl pulse indicating start of tilt
+Strobe: signal that gos high when a tilt starts and low when it finishes
 Start: ttl pulse indicating start of plexon recording
 Inclinometer: Inclinometer
 Timestamp: Timestamp (incremented by 1/sample rate for each row)
+strobe_digital: digital version of Strobe passed through a schmidt trigger
+tilt_midpoint: signal that gos high when the tilt reaches it's maximum inclination
+stim: ttl pulse indicating stimulation was applied
 ```

 # Program flow

 The program has multiple modes, set with the `mode` config parameter.
 The behaviour of the different modes is listed below.
-Recording of analog data is handled the same way for all modes except bias (live view can not be used).
+Recording of analog data is handled the same way for all modes except bias (where live view can not be used).
+Stimulation works the same for all modes except bias and monitor where stimulation is not available.

 ## open_loop